-- 1) The Rat Skin Transcutaneous Electrical Resistance (TER) test which uses excised rat skin as a test system and its electrical resistance as an endpoint (EC B.40bis, OECD 430). - 2) The Reconstructed Human Epidermis (RhE) Test Method which includes four validated commercialised human skin models i.e. EpiSkinTM, EpiDermTM SCT (EPI-200), SkinEthicTM
+- 1) The Rat Skin Transcutaneous Electrical Resistance (TER) test which uses excised rat skin as a test system and its electrical resistance as an endpoint (EC B.40, OECD 430). - 2) The Reconstructed human Epidermis (RhE) Test Method which includes four validated commercialised human skin models i.e. EpiSkin[TM], EpiDerm[TM] SCT (EPI-200), SkinEthic[TM]

-RHE and epiCS® (former Epidermal skin test 1000).
+RHE and epiCS[®] (former Epidermal skin test 1000).
 They all consist of reconstructed human epidermal equivalent and use cell viability as an endpoint (EC B.40bis, OECD 431).
-Only the EpiSkinTM and EpiDermTM models are included in EC B.40bis.
+Only the EpiSkin[TM] and EpiDerm[TM] models are included in EC B.40bis.

-- 3) The In vitro Membrane Barrier Test Method (OECD 435), including the Corrositex® test method, which has not been adopted in the European legislation. - B. In vivo:
+- 3) The In vitro Membrane Barrier Test Method (OECD 435), including the Corrositex[®] test method, which has not been adopted in the European legislation. - B. In vivo methods:

-The OECD 404 test is not allowed anymore for cosmetics and their ingredients.
+The OECD 404 test is no longer allowed for cosmetics and their ingredients.
 Data obtained from the in vivo skin corrosion/dermal irritation test should only be provided when already available for a test performed before the animal testing ban or if the data were obtained for the purpose to be in compliance with other (non-cosmetic) legislations.

-3-4.5.2 SKIN IRRITATION
+3-4.5.2 Skin irritation